rikosintie/Kali-mac/README.md

 `ZSH_THEME="amuse"`

 Find more themes here: [zsh themes](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)

+### Custom aliases in ohmyzsh

+I like to keep my own aliases in an ohmyzsh "custom aliases" file.
+To create this file:
+`touch ~/.oh-my-zsh/custom/my-aliases.zsh`
+`gedit ~/.oh-my-zsh/custom/my-aliases.zsh`

+Create all of your custom aliases in this file.

-* Bat - A cat clone with syntax highlighting and Git integration This is a great upgrade to cat.
+Bat - A cat clone with syntax highlighting and Git integration This is a great upgrade to cat.
 The automatic paging, syntax highlighting, Git integration and the ability to show non-printable characters makes replacing cat with bat a no brainer.
 There are a lot of other features to bat.
 You should review the official Git repository at [sharkdp/bat](https://github.com/sharkdp/bat)

 `sudo dpkg -i bat-musl_0.24.0_amd64.deb # adapt version number and architecture`

-If you want to use an alias so cat calls bat, add
+If you want to use an alias so that cat calls bat, add
-`alias cat='bat'`
+`alias cat="bat"`

-to ~/.zshrc
+to ~/.oh-my-zsh/custom/my-aliases.zsh

 * Terminator as the terminal emulator
   * `sudo apt install terminator -y`